 Fruity, fresh and expressive

-A genuine young Priorat.
+A genuine young and delicious Priorat.

 Varieties